Whatsapp Icon

 What is Integrative Treatment?

 Integrative treatment combines traditional medical treatments with complementary therapies.
-The goal is to treat not just the leukemia itself but the whole person, focusing on the body, mind, and spirit.
-This holistic approach can help manage symptoms, reduce side effects of conventional treatments, and improve quality of life.
+The goal is to treat not just leukemia itself but the whole person, focusing on the body, mind, and spirit.
+This holistic approach can help manage symptoms, reduce the side effects of conventional treatments, and improve quality of life.

 Components of Integrative Treatment for AML

-• Nutritional Support: A balanced diet rich in vitamins, minerals, and antioxidants can support the body's immune system and help manage side effects of conventional treatments.
+• Nutritional Support: A balanced diet rich in vitamins, minerals, and antioxidants can support the body's immune system and help manage the side effects of conventional treatments.

 • Physical Activity: Regular, mild-to-moderate exercise can alleviate fatigue, improve physical function, and enhance mood.